So I get a text message from a friend saying that Kurt Vonnegut doesn’t like semicolons.

 By God, we’ve got to stop that from happening.
 Iraq?
 Abortion?
 Elections?
 Pffft.
 Choose your side on the Great Semicolon Debate.
 You’re with us or against us.

-I’m not the first or best by far to carry the banner for the abused semicolon (link to Pause Celebre), but I’ll do my bit now, even if Vonnegut thinks I’m pretentious for doing it.
+I’m not the first or best by far to carry the banner for the abused semicolon (for example: Pause Celebre), but I’ll do my bit now, even if Vonnegut thinks I’m pretentious for doing it.
 (The man has made a career of popping hot air balloons, but this time he’s popped one that should stay afloat.)

 How to Use the Semicolon